pygame-community/pygame-ce/docs/reST/ref/geometry.rst

          or a `Vector2` object as its argument.

          .. note::
-             This method is equivalent (behaviour wise) to the following code:
+             This method is equivalent to the following code:

              .. code-block:: python